-- Can I follow a religion and embark on my own journey exploring spirituality?
-In most cases yes you can.
-Unless your religion forbids you.
+- Can I follow a religion and embark on my journey exploring spirituality?
+In most cases, yes, you can unless your religion forbids you.

 - Where should I start my spiritual journey?
 We suggest you read the section below on spiritual technologies.
-Then get a journal and start writing.
-This is one tool everyone needs.
+Then get a journal and start writing; it’s one tool every spiritual explorer needs.
 It’s your best coach.
 Find out which of these methods resonates with you.
 Then find a resource close to you.

 - Will the practice of these methods make me more spiritually aware?
 Yes.
 Many of these open your spiritual gifts.